-Garcetti’s long-stalled India-envoy nomination faces Senate
+Garcetti India nomination wins critical test vote in Senate

 Wednesday’s vote tested Democratic loyalty to Biden, and also measured assessments of Garcetti’s judgment and trustworthiness, stemming from the City Hall allegations.

-“I think we can find somebody that will do the job better,” said Democratic Sen. Sherrod Brown of Ohio.”
+“I think we can find somebody that will do the job better,” said Democratic Sen. Sherrod Brown of Ohio.

 Garcetti also failed to win over Democrat Mark Kelly of Arizona, who said he had “serious concerns.”

-With a break in Democratic support, it still was possible Garcetti’s nomination could be salvaged by crossover support from Republicans.
+But Republicans stepped in to fill the gap in the test vote, all but assuring his confirmation.

-Sen. Susan Collins of Maine said, “I met with him personally.
+Republican Sen. Susan Collins of Maine said, “I met with him personally.
 He clearly has an enormous amount of expertise about India.
 India’s been two years without an ambassador, and that is far too long.
 And I am going to support him.”

 Sen. Todd Young, R-Ind., who backed Garcetti in a committee vote, said that he, too, would be voting in favor.